 In 2020, we have provided a suite of products with the most up-to-date findings from interviews conducted annually from 2003-2020 with a cross-sectional sentinel group of people who regularly use ecstasy and other stimulants recruited from Darwin, Northern Territory.

 - A report overviewing the key findings in 2020

 - An infographic summarising key findings in 2020

 Results are not representative of all consumers or drug use in the general population and should be interpreted alongside findings from other data sources for a more complete profile of emerging trends in illicit drug use in Australia.

 Please note that any presentation of these data should include acknowledgment of Drug Trends at the National Drug and Alcohol Research Centre, University of New South Wales.

-Citation: Sutherland, R., Uporova, J. & Peacock, A. (2018).
-Northern Territory Drug Trends 2018: Key findings from the Ecstasy and related Drugs Reporting System (EDRS) Interviews.
-Sydney, National Drug and Alcohol Research Centre, University of New South Wales.
+Citation: Price, O., Uporova, J., Karlsson, A. & Peacock, A. (2021).
+Northern Territory Drug Trends 2020: Key Findings from the Ecstasy and Related Drugs Reporting System (EDRS) Interviews.
+Sydney: National Drug and Alcohol Research Centre, UNSW Sydney.

 Drug Trends is supported by the Australian Government under the Drug and Alcohol Program.